Blokz101/Obsidian-Vault/Vault/AP Statistics Final Project.md

 >- Any efforts they made to make a “conservative” estimate
 >- Their final estimate for the death toll from the hurricane.
 Note: the authors define this estimate as the number of “excess deaths.”

+They took a stratified random sample with the region stratified into barrios based on how remote they were.
+After that random barrios were selected from each of the categories and an additional two barrios were randomly sampled from two inhibited islands off the coast.
+Thirty five households were selected from each barrio that was selected.
+To avoid bias and ensure honesty from the people being surveyed, no reward or payment was issued for responding to the survey.

 > [!Instructions]
 > ![[AP Stats Final Project Figure 1.png]]